Jpaezd/GlobalBlockchain-SecAdvJourney/Challenge_04_React_TypeScript_Wallet_Connector/pro/Challenger_04_pro/README.md

 ```

 5. Open your browser and click **Connect MetaMask** to authorize your wallet.
-6. Observe automatic updates when accounts change in MetaMask.
+6. Observe **automatic updates of ETH and QTA balances** when accounts change in MetaMask.

 ---